Buzzlabs/Easy-Statement/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Zero Clause BSD License](LICENSE).
 See the LICENSE file for more details.

 ---